nchoin/challenge-1/README.md

 This was a learning activity only.
 The website isn't connected to a real company.

 ## Credits
-The starter code was provided by the coding bootcamp programmers.
+The starter code was provided by the coding bootcamp programmers from UConn.
 Our instructors and TA provided guidance and offered advise on how to work through the project.

 I used notes from the coding bootcamp class I am taking through UConn.
 I also used the information from W3Schools at https://www.w3schools.com/.
 I referenced the book <i>HTML, CSS & JavaScript</i> by Mike McGrath.